 As a general purpose government, the County provides roads, solid waste disposal, flood control, certain airport facilities, public health and other human services, park and recreation facilities, courts, law enforcement, agricultural services, property tax assessment and collection, fire inspection, planning, zoning, animal control, and criminal detention and rehabilitative services.
-Certain services are provided on a County-wide basis and certain services only to unincorporated areas.
+Certain services are provided on a Countywide basis and certain services only to unincorporated areas.

-In 1994, the County assumed the rights, powers, functions, and obligations of the Municipality of Metropolitan Seattle ("Metro"), including the development and operation of a regional transit system and the regional collection and treatment of sewage.
+In 1994, the County assumed Metro's rights, powers, functions, and obligations, including the development and operation of a regional transit system and the regional collection and treatment of sewage.
 Metro's transit function became part of the County's Transportation Department, and the sewer utility function was integrated into the County's Department of Natural Resources.
 The administrative functions of Metro were merged with those of the County in the appropriate departments.